The QDC Neptune is the company’s entry-level single balanced armature universal IEM. It retails for $198.

 The first is that it is a protruding rather than flat or recessed connection.
 This is something I am used to with Unique Melody and I do like the reasoning behind them.
 The raised connector should eliminate the possibility of loose connections with the slide over plastic connectors on the cable.

 This type of connector design is also more rugged and better at preventing particles and dust from entering during use.
 It is also intended as a more ergonomic design for fitting the cable around your ear since the cable itself is fitted with curved connector barrels that sweep around your ear easily.

-The second difference is quite an important one and that it the reversed polarity of the Neptune’ sockets.
+The second difference is quite an important one and that is the reversed polarity of the Neptune sockets.
 In layman’s terms that means they are back to front compared to the usual 2-pin configuration in aftermarket cables.

 Now it does not necessarily mean you cannot change the cable.
 You can.
 However, it does mean you have to put your cable on back to front.
 That will mean memory hooks and general guidance wiring of most cables may leave you with a wearing experience less than ideal.
 That is a curious design choice indeed.

 The stock cable is 1.25m in length, and what looks to be a 4-core OFC in PET braided wrap.
 The gold-plated 3.5mm stereo jack is quite a nice finish actually with a grippy gunmetal barrel and reasonably solid plastic strain relief tubing.
 The y-split also has a matching gunmetal barrel finish.
 The 2-pin sockets are slanted to accentuated that curved flow and make it nice and easy to run over and around your ear.

 The stock cable also comes with an in-line voice mic and playback module on the right-side for those wishing to use it with their smartphones to take calls or just simply DAP track playback control.